joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 The official name of ES6 is ES2015, but ES6 is the name that people know and use.

 After ES6, ECMAScript editions are created via a new process and a yearly release cycle.
-So - ES7 is ES2016, ES8 os ES2017, etc.
+So - ES7 is ES2016, ES8 is ES2017, etc.

 #### ES5 -> ES6